Meditative Stillness In A Galloping World

 — Michael Martin Murphey

-For me, some of the deeper meaning in this song has to do with cycles – how we come and go from this planet.
+Some of the deeper meaning in this song has to do with cycles – how we come and go from this planet.
 The hoot owl can be a harbinger not just of death, but of a great transition.